lentressangle/git-convention/README.md

 ## <a name='branching'>Branching</a>

-You should always create a new branch when working on a new feature.
+You must create a new branch when working on a new feature.

-  - **master**: Should be exactly the same as production.
+  - **master**: The production branch.
+Must always be stable and deployable.
   - **ABC-XXX-Description**: Feature branches
       > ABC-XXX is the issue identifier (ex: IDZ-4332)
       > Description is a short introduction about the feature (IDZ-4332-addSomeCrazyFeature)

 ## <a name='start-feature'>Start a feature</a>